Why You Should Use a CRM (and some Best Practices for using your System)17 Jul 2023

 I don’t mean how to implement one (although I am coming to that in the next section).

 When I say “CRM strategy”, what I mean comes down to having the answers to a few key questions:

 - Where a CRM needs to fit in your business,

 - What kind of tools that CRM needs to have,

-- Who will be using it,
+- Who will be using which parts of the CRM,

-- How is that going to evolve over time.
+- How is that going to evolve over time?

 This strategy will change and evolve over time, as any good strategy does.
 You might find a CRM that does MORE than you expected, so will start to build that into your strategy.

 Back in 2014, a study showed that the right CRM system will return as much as $8.71 for every $1 spent!
 Imagine what that’s increased to now!